 Tyson spokesman Gary Mickelson says the company's policies prevent injuries.
 "We care about our employees, we value them, we want to make sure their safe on the job ...
 The right to a safe workplace is part of our team member bill of rights."

 But some immigrant workers want out.

-Carina Vega worked illegally at chicken plants for years, after migrating from Mexico.
-Now she and other ex-poultry workers run a new Mexican restaurant across the street from the Tyson plant.
+Carina Vega worked without legal paperwork at chicken plants for years, after migrating from Mexico.
+Now, she and other ex-poultry workers run a new Mexican restaurant across the street from the Tyson plant.
 Vega says she needs both hands to raise her kids, feed them and do their laundry, so she can't afford to hurt her hands.

 "We came to work," she says in Spanish.
 "If they treated us a little bit better, a little more human, there wouldn't be any problem."

 For now though, Tyson and other food companies will count on someone else, perhaps another immigrant, to fill Vega's spot.